 Kate Jetmore: Mm-hmm.
 Well, I certainly heard many positive things about it.
 Your career has led you to perform all over the United States, of course, but also in your home country of Colombia and throughout Central and South America.
 I’d love to know what similarities and differences you’ve noticed in the audiences in each of those unique areas of the world, and even to go one step beyond that, what sets the audiences in our community apart?

 Andrés Lopera: What I have learned from traveling around the world and getting to know different audiences and different orchestras, what is beautiful and humbling about that is how we all as humans can resonate with at tune.
 Regardless of anywhere where you are, some of these composers, the well-known composers who have passed the test of time, that have keep being there, it is really inspiring to see how people are overtaken by emotions or connecting to the music.
 It’s very interesting to understand how every orchestra, at least from my point of view, you need to tailor to your community.
-I always have seen the orchestra as well.
-We are a nonprofit organization that is unserved of the community.
-We serve the community with the music that we present.
+I always have seen the orchestra as what we are — we are a nonprofit organization that serves the community, we serve the community with the music that we present.

 So for me, what I’m looking forward in Richmond is to get to know more of the community and invite them to our concerts, and so we can make also very direct, very intentional concerts that will reflect what the experience of being in Richmond is like, what all of these things that we can provide too.
 And on the other side, just to have these journeys around the world that we can create through music.
 So it’s not only audiences, but it’s understanding music as a live entity and how it connects us as humans.